 To make a homemade gluten-free pie crust, you need just three ingredients:

-- Butter (or Shortening): You’ll need 1/2 cup cold butter (preferably salted).
-Simply grate the stick of butter with your cheese grater to turn it into small, cold pieces of butter.
+Butter (or Shortening): You’ll need 1/2 cup cold butter (preferably salted).
+I grate the stick of butter with my cheese grater to create small, cold pieces of butter.
 You can also use a pastry cutter to incorporate the butter into the flour.
-If you want to make this recipe dairy free, I recommend using palm oil shortening instead.
+If you want to make this recipe dairy-free, I recommend using palm oil shortening or vegan butter sticks instead.

-- Cold Water: You’ll need 1/4 cup cold water.
+Cold Water: You’ll need 1/4 cup cold water.
 Make sure the water is very cold.
 I often chill it with an ice cube before using it.
-You may need to add 1-2 tablespoons more of water depending on the texture of your dough.
+Depending on the texture of your dough, you may need to add 1-2 tablespoons more water.

 Yes, this delicious gluten-free pie crust comes together with just three ingredients and works beautifully in most pie recipes.
 Who knew gluten-free pie crust-making could be so simple?!?